Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-where $\beta_i = \kappa_i\sigma^2\Omega$.
-Since the residue contributions are difficult to obtain analytically, we leave a quantitative analysis of the excitation probability for future work.
-Nevertheless, by inspecting Eq.\ (\ref{diff}), we discover independent contributions to $\mathcal{P}_E^\text{diff.}$ from the individual trajectories, as well as an interference term between them.
-Furthermore, it is possible to analyse two simple cases.
-The first occurs in the limit when $\kappa_1 = \kappa_2$ whereby the residue contributions vanish, yielding the excitation probability for a single accelerated detector,
+\end{widetext} Since the residue contributions are difficult to obtain analytically, we leave a quantitative analysis of the excitation probability for future work.
+Nevertheless, by inspecting Eq.\ (\ref{diff}), we discover independent contributions to $P_E$ from the individual trajectories, as well as an interference term between them.
+It is also possible to analyse two simple cases.
+The first occurs in the limit when $a_1 = a_2$ whereby the residue contributions vanish, yielding the excitation probability for a single accelerated detector.
+The other occurs when one acceleration $(a_1 \to 0)$ approaches zero, for which the excitation probability is given by